 11/18/2020 Hollister Sturges and Horst Tebbe

 Hollister Sturges, who has a BA from Cornell and a Masters from U.C.
 Berkeley, expressed an interest in Program Planning on his Retired Men’s Association Membership application back in 2011.
-That interest has certainly blossomed since he became Chairman of the RMA Speakers Committee almost five years ago.
-During that time, the Monthly Program Speaker Committee meeting under Hollister’s leadership, has grown to 35 RMA members.
-They have selected over 250 different Speakers over almost a five year period.
-During his monthly Speaker meetings, he continues to ensure that all potential speaker candidates have been thoroughly vetted and would be thought provoking by the Speaker Committee and a general audience.
+That interest has certainly blossomed since he became Co-Chairman and then Chairman of the RMA Speakers Committee almost six years ago.
+During that time, the Monthly Program Speaker Committee meeting under Hollister’s leadership has grown to 28 RMA members.
+They have selected over 250 different Speakers over almost a six year period.
+During his monthly Speaker meetings, he continues to ensure that all potential speaker candidates have been thoroughly vetted by the Speaker Committee and can present thought provoking and engaging programs to a general audience.

 The Greenwich Retired Men’s Association Speakers’ presentation lasts for one hour consisting of about 40 minutes for the Speaker’s talk and leaves the remainder for the Q&A session which is usually lively and engenders interesting responses from the audience.